solventum-oss/farser/readme.md

 | logical/binary AND |  &              |
 | logical/binary OR  |  \|             |

+For custom token implementations, the operator precedence can be defined in the `AstTokenType` interface.

 **Evaluation order:** Formula evaluation happens from left to right.
 Only relevant portions of the formula will get evaluated (until a `true` result is achieved).
 See also: